spaciery/mindmirror/README.md

 # Mindmirror

-**Mindmirror** is a minimal static site generator designed for simple and customizable note-taking.
+**Mindmirror** is a minimal static site generator written in **go** and designed for simple and customizable note-taking.
 It supports standard Markdown, thanks to Goldmark, and offers a variety of features that make note taking straightforward.

 ### Features
 - Render Markdown as a webpage